10 Most Successful Entrepreneurs in the Philippines

-The most successful Filipino entrepreneurs have one thing in common — they all saw the silver lining in the darkest of nights.
-It is what sets them apart from the ordinary ones (like me), their penchant for spotting opportunities long before anyone does, and having the guts to take that leap.
+The most successful entrepreneurs in the Philippines today have one thing in common — they all saw the silver lining in the darkest of nights.
+It is what sets them apart from the ordinary ones (like me), their penchant for spotting opportunities long before anyone does and having the guts to take that leap.

-The past months of lockdown prompted many Filipinos to try their hand in entrepreneurship, be it out of boredom or the sheer need for survival.
-And if you are still on the fence on whether you should take the plunge into starting your own business, here are five stories of some of the most successful Filipino entrepreneurs for inspiration.
+The pandemic lockdowns prompted many Filipinos to try their hand in entrepreneurship, be it out of boredom or the sheer need for survival.
+And if you are still on the fence on whether you should take the plunge into starting your own business, here are ten stories of some of the most successful Filipino entrepreneurs for inspiration.

 As the country plunged into one of the worst financial crises in the mid-90s, Andrew Tan saw the opportunity to reshape the real estate industry.
-Instead of focusing on the usual build and sell scheme, he packaged it into a lifestyle — one wherein people can live, work, and play in.
+Instead of focusing on the usual build and sell scheme, he packaged it into a lifestyle — one wherein people can live, work and play within the community.
 With this pet project, aptly called “townships”, Tan steered his company, Megaworld, into becoming one of the country’s largest real estate players.